Are you writing a Family History? Here are some tips from 48 Hour Books on how to make a family tree book.

 Copyright is a form of protection grounded in the U.S. Constitution and granted by law for original works of authorship fixed in a tangible medium of expression.
 Copyright covers both published and unpublished works.

 According to the Library of Congress, your work is under copyright protection the moment it is created and fixed in a tangible form that it is perceptible either directly or with the aid of a machine or device.
 Basically, once you've written your book, you are automatically the copyright holder.
-So go ahead and put your information on the copyright page.

 It can take several months for a copyright application to be approved, so we recommend researching this as early as possible!
 Many authors do choose to get their book printed while they are waiting to hear back from the copyright office.